 There are many reasons why you can lose your motivation, and they are all valid.
 You lost the sight of your goal, you met too many closed doors, you are not seeing results… They are very diverse, but they all have one thing in common – once you figure out what it is in your case, you will know how to beat it.

-And that leads us to our first solution…
+How to Stay Motivated When You Just Can’t and that leads us to our first solution…

-1 – Know yourself.
+1 – Know yourself

 I know that I know nothing.
 This quote from Plato explains what is needed for us to gain knowledge.
 Once we admit that we are not born all-knowing, educating ourselves becomes easier.